Moderate Minimalism

 Only living in the moment is suboptimal.
 However, investing is never-ending.
 Find the balance.

-Generally, seek meaning over immediate pleasures (This, of course, doesn't prevent you from enjoying small things.
-Dopamine is a limited resource and returns are diminished anyway.).
+Generally, seek meaning over immediate pleasures (This, of course, doesn't prevent you from enjoying

-Spend a part of your each resource including time, energy and money as if it is the last year of your life.
+Spend a part of each resource including time, energy and money as if it is the last year of your life.

 -